esp/esp-js/docs/advanced-concepts/model-to-model-communications.md

 }
 ```

+Not much going on here other than having a common place the models can register themselves with the `router`, and instruct the `router` to wire up any esp decorators used for event observation.

 ## Option 1 - Directly mutating state (don't do this)
-If model A takes a dependency on model B, that is, a hard reference, then model A can just directly call methods and set properties on model B.
+If model A takes a dependency on model B, i.e. a hard reference, then model A can just directly call methods and set properties on model B.
-The direct reference isn't an anti-pattern, however if an external caller updates an objects state there is no way for the esp `Router` to know that state has changed.
+The direct reference isn't an anti-pattern, however if an external caller updates a models state there is no way for the `Router` to know that state has changed.
 This means there is no way the `Router` can run the [event workflow](./complete-event-workflow.md) or notify [model observers](../router-api/model-observation.md) when the workflow is done.

 ## Option 2 - By publishing events
 A reasonable approach to communicate with another model is by simply publishing an event to it.

 Below we see this in action.
-`TradingModel` has an implicit dependency on `PricingModel`, it publish an event to it passing a reply to model id enabling `PricingModel` to send a response event.
+`TradingModel` has an implicit dependency on `PricingModel`, it publish an event to it and passes a `replyTo` model ID.
+This enables `PricingModel` to send a response event.
-As we're publishing events we're garenteed to be on the right dispatch loop for the model in question,
+As we're publishing events we're garenteed to be on the right dispatch loop for the model in question.
-thus allowing the [event workflow](./complete-event-workflow.md) to run and [model observers](../router-api/model-observation.md) (if any) to be notified.
+This allows the `Router` to run the [event workflow](./complete-event-workflow.md) and to notify [model observers](../router-api/model-observation.md) (if any).

-While this works, implicit relationships aren't great.
-Notice how the `TradingModel` knows about the `PricingModel` id.
-You'll need to lift you're model IDs to const files to enable the inter  model communications.

 ``` js
 class TradingModel extends BaseModel {
     constructor(router) {